Pelham-Lab/rhythmidia/README.md

 ---
 ## Changelog
+v0.2.4: Constrained calculation of Sokolove-Bushell period to a reasonable range.

 v0.2.1: Fixed a failure to save experiment files introduced by a change in a dependency.
+NOT backwards compatible with experiment files generated pre-v0.2.1.

 v0.1.1: Changed calculation of growth rate to scale with dynamic time windows.
 Minor bugfix re: dynamic time window selection UI.
 Temporarily removed "Edit Packs" feature pending improvements.
 NOT backwards compatible with experiment files generated pre-v0.1.1.